alexsnow348/tools-and-code-snippet/README.md

-# This is the personal learning related to code-snipped.
+# This is the personal learning related to code-snippets.